r8d8/dpg/README.md

-# dpg
+# wasabi
-Playground for DSL magic tricks.
+Playground for WebAssembly integration.